-Ryan Groeneweg, Director of the Autism Community Transition Center

 - Having the ability to financially support oneself is one of the true hallmarks of independence.

-The mission of autism education is to provide comprehensive, integrated, individualized, and data-based services to adults with autism resulting in independent employment, social inclusion, and community competence.
+In the words of Peter Gerhardt, the mission of autism education is to provide comprehensive, integrated, individualized, and data-based services to adults with autism resulting in independent employment, social inclusion, and community competence.
 As such, graduates will exit the program:

 - Not just employable but competitively employed full time.